Ali229/AnimatedWeather/README.md

 # MMM-AnimatedWeather

-The module adds animated weather to the Magic Mirror set according to the defualt current weather module data.
+The module adds animated weather to the Magic Mirror set according to the default current weather module data.

 ## Installation